 Why this role matters:

 PPC campaigns run on tight timelines and data-driven decisions.
 If tasks are delayed or communication breaks down, performance suffers.
 A strong project manager keeps everything and everyone on track.
+Modern project leads leverage tools like Synup OS, Asana, ClickUp, and Notion with built-in AI automation to manage cross-team workflows and capacity planning.

 Responsibilities: